We tested the Made In CeramiClad Pan and came away impressed with the 5-Ply design and truly non-stick functionality.

 With these subpar aluminum pans, even small scratches in the coating can relegate the pan to recycling or landfill, lest the pan leaches aluminum into your food.

-This is one of the reasons HexClad actually looks more sustainable in some lights than PTFE-free non-stick pans that are less robustly built.
+This is one of the reasons HexClad actually looks more sustainable in some lights than other non-stick pans that are less robustly built.

 Made In’s CeramiClad Pan is a smart, 5-ply design that feels very impressive and robust.
 It’s a beautiful pan to cook with and I can see it lasting longer than lesser pans with ceramic coatings.